We do get this question asked regularly: Is a Restraining Order the Same as a Protective Order here in Texas?

 If the county prosecutor will not file on your behalf, you can file for a protective order on your own.

 So those are the differences between a restraining order and a protective order.

-Blizzard and Zimmerman Attorneys can assist you with restraining orders in relation to your family law case.
+Blizzard and Zimmerman Attorneys can assist you with restraining orders in relation to your family law or divorce case.
 Call today for a one-on-one consultation with one of our attorneys.

 Check out the links below to the Texas Courts Protective Order kit to file for a Protective Order on your own.